2019–2022 locust infestation: Preventive measures

 At the Intergovernmental Authority on Development climate prediction and applications centre, based in Nairobi, researchers have been running a supercomputer model to predict breeding areas that may have been missed by ground monitoring.
 These areas could become sources of new swarms if not sprayed and create an upsurge.
 So if hoppers are stopped from adults this wouldn't lead to another cycle of infestation.
 The supercomputer, funded by £35m of UK aid as part of its Weather and Climate Information Services for Africa programme, has successfully forecast the movement of locusts using data such as wind speed and direction, temperature, and humidity.
 The model has achieved 90% accuracy in forecasting the future locations of the swarms.

 Researchers are now inputting data on soil moisture and vegetation cover to help predict where eggs have been laid and are likely to hatch and thrive.
 This will then provide data on where African governments can direct their spraying efforts, helping to control the hoppers before they swarm.
 The Kenyan government is on high alert and effective control measures have been put in place.

+The Israel government sent a support mission to Ethiopia in November 2020.
+A team of experts supplied and trained local communities in Somali region and in Addis Ababa to locate, map, and spray locust at nighttime using drones for surveying and mapping and ground sprayers for extermination.

 The Chinese government announced in February 2020 it was sending a team of experts to neighbouring Pakistan to develop "targeted programmes" against the locusts and deploy 100,000 ducks.